 Absolutely the worst customer service I have experienced.
 I will never work with Century link again and will pay more to use another companies services.
 My goal now is to make everyone I come in contact with aware of the struggles with Century link, in hopes that they will not make the same mistake I did.

-Review about: Centurylink Service Transfer.
+Product or Service Mentioned: Centurylink Service Transfer.

 Monetary Loss: $150.